-The Holiday Season Can Really Trigger Emotions
+The Holiday Season Can Trigger Emotions

-What is Emotional Hijacking?
+What Is Emotional Hijacking?

 Simple Steps To Control an Emotional Hijacking